mcandre/pangrams/README.md

 A [pangram](https://en.wikipedia.org/wiki/Pangram) is a phrase that uses all the letters of an alphabet, or all the syllables of a syllabary.
 For example, "The quick brown fox jumps over the lazy dog" contains all the letters of the English alphabet.

-The pangrams library can test arbitrary phrases for pangrammaticality.
+The pangrams library can test arbitrary phrases for pangrammaticality and identify [lipogram](https://en.wikipedia.org/wiki/Lipogram) sets.

 # EXAMPLES